taosdata/TDengine/documentation20/en/02.getting-started/01.docker/docs.md

 The Docker tools themselves can be downloaded from [Docker official site](https://docs.docker.com/get-docker/).

-After installation, you can check the Docker version in the command line terminal.
+After installation, you can check the Docker version in the command-line terminal.
 If the version number is output properly, the Docker environment has been installed successfully.

 ```bash
 $ docker -v
 Docker version 20.10.3, build 48d30b5
 ```

-## Using Docker to run TDengine
+## How to use Docker to run TDengine

 ### running TDengine server inside Docker